· BreachTrigger

 Disclaimer

 This post is informational only and does not constitute legal, regulatory, or financial advice.
 Materiality determinations, disclosure timing, and regulatory compliance decisions should be reviewed with qualified legal counsel and your SEC-reporting accountant.
-All SEC rules cited are available at sec.gov/cgi-bin.
-Data cited is from publicly available SEC enforcement actions and guidance documents as of June 2026.
+The SEC's final rule, Release No. 33-11216, is available at sec.gov.
 Verify all dates, thresholds, and procedural requirements against current SEC rules before relying on this information for compliance decisions.